nelbr/6502/README.md

 LIBRARY FUNCTIONS

-The library has only 2 externally accessible functions:
+The library has only one externally accessible function:

 int processcommand();